 10 Top Ways Real Estate Agents Can Up Their Downsizing Game

-Download this guide plus a free checklist to help your clients find a home that meets their needs when it’s time to find a smaller house.
+Help your clients find a home that meets their needs when it’s time to find a smaller house.

 As more baby boomers retire, Gen Xers become empty nesters and millennials opt for smaller first-time homes, more clients are seeking expertise in navigating this major life transition.